We use cookies to try and give you a better experience in Freshdesk.

 0 Votes

-Wes Garland posted 10 months ago
+Wes Garland posted about 1 year ago

 Thanks -- good tips -- It will get the job done.
 FYI, haze amounts and overall brightness are two big things that change from venue to venue.
 Haze is really venue specific because it's not just stage area that affects it, but also stage volume and building HVAC.